fhiso/legacy-format/data-model.md

 ### SPFX   {#SPFX}

-A name piece used as a non-indexing pre-part of a surname.
+Surname prefix: a name piece used as a non-indexing pre-part of a surname.

 Contexts
 :   .`[INDI]`.`[NAME]`.`[SPFX]`